slawomirbiernacki/seldon-mlops-task/README.md

 ## Requirements

 * Kubernetes cluster >= `v1.17.0` with Seldon Core installed
-* Configured authentication to the cluster through kubectl config (see kubectl [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#verify-kubectl-configuration) for details)
+* Configured authentication to the cluster, eg through kubectl config (see kubectl [documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#verify-kubectl-configuration) for details).
+  Program uses `~/.kube/config` by default.

 ## How to use it

 There are 2 ways to run the program:
-1. Install it using local Go installation ( version >=`1.14`)
+1. Install it using local Go installation
-2. Build a binary using Docker ( version >=`v18.09`)
+2. Build a binary using Docker

 ###Install it locally using Go

+* Requires Go (>=`1.14`)
-* Clone the repository `cd` inside it.
+* Clone the repository and `cd` inside it.
   * Normally one can install go modules without cloning them manually.
-However, I have a `replace` directive present in module definition, causing `go install github.com/slawomirbiernacki/seldon-mlops-task` to fail.
+However, I have a `replace` directive present in go module definition, causing `go install github.com/slawomirbiernacki/seldon-mlops-task` to fail.
 Is there a way to fix that issue?
 Perhaps, but I'm not that familiar with go modules (yet!).
-    I noticed the same problem in seldon-core operator module so pragmatically assumed this is fine in the scope of this task.
 * Run `go install .`.
 * That will install the binary in your `$GOPATH/bin`.
 * If you have above on your '$PATH' simply run it:

         seldon-mlops-task

-* Otherwise provide full path
+* Otherwise provide full path:

         $GOPATH/bin/seldon-mlops-task